spcameron/seanpatrickcameron.com/internal/markdown/README.md

 ### 2. IR vs AST Separation

-The compiler distinguishes between **Block IR** (structural parsing) and **AST** (semantic representaiton).
+The compiler distinguishes between **Block IR** (structural parsing) and **AST** (semantic representation).
 Block parsing occurs first and determines structural boundaries, while lowering to AST determines semantic meaning.
 This separation keeps rule logic local and prevents semantic concerns from leaking into scanning.

 ### 3. Lowering as a First-Class Stage